 Artificial Intelligence - A Future Menace to Mankind?

 According to Stephen Hawking, “In the near term, world militaries are considering autonomous-weapon systems that can choose and eliminate targets; the UN and Human Rights Watch have advocated a treaty banning such weapons.
-In the medium term, as emphasised by Erik Brynjolfsson and Andrew McAfee in The Second Machine Age, AI may transform our economy to bring both great wealth and great dislocation; One can imagine such technology outsmarting financial markets, out-inventing human researchers, out-manipulating human leaders, and developing weapons we cannot even understand.
+In the medium term, as emphasized by Erik Brynjolfsson and Andrew McAfee in The Second Machine Age, AI may transform our #economy to bring both great wealth and great dislocation; One can imagine such #technology outsmarting #financial markets, out-inventing human researchers, out-manipulating human leaders, and developing weapons we cannot even understand.
 Whereas the short-term impact of AI depends on who controls it, the long-term impact depends on whether it can be controlled at all.”

 We should bear in mind that these renowned experts are not the sensationalist type, and their concerns should really make all of us think about what we really want from AI - replacing us from disliked everyday tasks or be a military force that can eventually overpower us!